 Whether you’re wanting to learn the basics of Pilates or rehabilitate yourself after an injury, here’s everything you need to know about how to do Pilates Table top.

-Pilates Table Top Position
+How to Do Pilates Table Top Position

 - Relax your shoulders away from your ears.